Lesson Plan - Get It!

 Walt Whitman is recognized as one of America's most famous nineteenth-century poets, even though he was not famous during his lifetime.

 Writing during the middle of the nineteenth century, Whitman lived through the Civil War and even worked as a male nurse during wartime.
-Although Whitman published and sold several editions of his poetry collection, Leaves of Grass, he often struggled to make ends meet and worked in a variety of professions, including newspaper printing, teaching, and nursing.
+Although Whitman published and sold several editions of his poetry collection Leaves of Grass, he often struggled to make ends meet and worked in various professions, including newspaper printing, teaching, and nursing.

-After you have read the biography and taken notes, you will create your timeline.
-You can do this in print on a sheet of paper (use a sheet of butcher paper, freezer wrap, or even the back of wrapping paper, so you can make the sheet as long as you want) or you can use an online program, such as Timetoast.
+You can write on a sheet of butcher paper, freezer wrap, or even the back of wrapping paper, so you can make the sheet as long as you want, or you can use an online program, such as Timetoast.

-- Dates of the publication of the various editions of Leaves of Grass
+- ⇒ publication dates of the various editions of Leaves of Grass

-After you have finished your timeline, share it with your teacher or parent and explain the chronology of Whitman's life and literary career to him or her.
+Share your completed timeline with someone and explain the chronology of Whitman's life and literary career.